RocketsAreNostalgic/ran-starter-plugin/README.md

 ### Manually updating

-Change the name of the plugin main PHP file from `my-plugin.php` to `your-plugin.php` using kabab-case.
+Change the name of the plugin root directory as well as the root PHP file from `my-plugin.php` to `your-plugin.php` using kabab-case.

 In `your-plugin.php` change the details of the documentation block as desired.

-Note: the name of your plugin file name, should be the same as your text domain.
+> Note: the name of your plugin file name, should be the same as your text domain.

 Also check for relevant details within the following resources: